-Always make sure to have all the possible tools that you need for your transcription process close to you and in perfect form.
-You don’t want to be working on a personal computer which keeps on shutting down unprovoked because it will be the reason why you lag behind while your time elapses.
-You also do not want to use faulty earphones/headphones which won’t allow you to listen to your audio/video without any sound breaks.
-The most important tools you need for a transcription process are; Personal computer, headphones/earphones, word processor, an easy speech to word software and a steady Internet connection if you are working from home.
+Always have all the tools that you need for your transcription process close to you and in perfect form.
+You don’t want to be working on a personal computer that keeps on shutting down unprovoked because it will be the reason you lag while your time elapses.
+You also do not want to use faulty earphones/headphones, which won’t allow you to listen to your audio/video without any sound breaks.
+The most important tools you need for a transcription process are; Personal computer, headphones/earphones, a word processor, an easy speech to word software, and a steady Internet connection if you are working from home.
 It is also of most importance to get a transcription audio play” on your computer because it allows you to use hot-keys for play/pause/rewind/fast-forward/time-coding functions without you needing to take your hands off the keyboard.

 4. Write a draft first

-Now you are set to start your transcription process.
+Now you will start your transcription process.
 The best thing to do is to always first type out exactly what you hear.
 You will be surprised by how you will hear different things every single time you listen to the audio afresh.
 It is important to create a draft of what you hear when you first start the transcription process.
-A lot of people feel the need to create and format a transcript as they go but this usually ends up wasting so much of your time and you end up not finishing audios because you concentrated more on formating.
-Creating a draft will help you transcribe in short intervals which further helps you to stay focused.
+Many people feel the need to create and format a transcript as they go, but this usually ends up wasting so much of your time and you end up not finishing audios because you concentrated more on formatting.
+Creating a draft will help you transcribe in short intervals, which further helps you to stay focused.

-Short cuts will be your best friend as you type out your interview transcripts.
-Have you ever wondered why writing skills is one of the skills that are important for a transcriber?
-Well, it is because writers know how to use short cuts in the form of automated tools to work for them when they are in the process of working.
-When transcribing you should always enable auto-correct or auto-complete.
+Shortcuts will be your best friend as you type out your interview transcripts.
+Have you ever wondered why writing skill is one skill that is important for a transcriber?
+Well, it is because writers know how to use shortcuts as automated tools to work for them when they are working.
+When transcribing, you should always enable auto-correct or auto-complete.
 These tools allow you to continue typing without having to correct every minor typing error as you go.
-You won’t keep on checking if you typed your words correctly and waste more time because these short cut tools will help you in doing that.
+You won’t keep on checking if you typed your words correctly and waste more time because these shortcut tools will help you in doing that.

 6. Proofread your draft

-Once you are done with typing out your transcript, you need to proofread it in order to check out for any words that you did not capture, grammatical errors, and spelling mistakes.
+Once you are done typing out your transcript, you need to proofread it in order to check out any words you did not capture, grammatical errors, and spelling mistakes.
 You also need to look out for your punctuation and make sure that you have placed them where they are supposed to be.
-This allows you to send back the transcript to your client knowing full well that there will be no errors whatsoever and that the transcript is in perfect form.
+This allows you to send back the transcript to your client knowing well that there will be no errors and that the transcript is in perfect form.

 7. Format the transcript

-This is usually the last step when it comes to interview transcriptions or any kind of transcription you might be doing.
+This is usually the last step in interview transcriptions or any kind of transcription you might be doing.
 Formating usually helps in making it easy for anyone interacting with your transcript to decipher what is being communicated.
 One thing you need to note though is that you will only format your transcript according to what your client has requested.
-Different clients request different transcripts formats and you should be able to deliver.
-You will likely need to change the font, split the text into paragraphs and add, headers, titles, and page numbers.
+Different clients request different transcripts formats.
+You will probably need to change the font, split the text into paragraphs and add, headers, titles, and page numbers.

-With that said, we will briefly look at some of the benefits of writing an interview transcript.
+With that said, we will glance at some benefits of writing an interview transcript.